Quentin Tarantino's unrealized projects: Double V Vega

 When developing Inglourious Basterds, Tarantino began to consider making a prequel/origin story about the Vega brothers.
 The film would have starred Michael Madsen as Vic Vega (Mr. Blonde) from Reservoir Dogs and John Travolta as Vincent Vega from Pulp Fiction.
 In 2007, due to the actors' ages and because of their characters' deaths in their respective films, Tarantino claimed that the film, titled Double V Vega, was "kinda unlikely now."

 2000s

-Battlefield Earth

-During the development of Battlefield Earth, John Travolta who previously worked with Tarantino in Pulp Fiction, wanted him to direct the film.
-But Tarantino declined.

 Forty Lashes Less One

-In 2000, Tarantino was rumoured to be developing the Elmore Leonard novel, Forty Lashes Less One, into a film.
+In 2000, Tarantino was rumored to be developing the Elmore Leonard novel, Forty Lashes Less One, into a film.
 By 2007, he had written 20 pages of the screenplay.
 In 2015, he revealed that he still owned the rights to adapt the book, and that he was considering adapting it into a television miniseries.

 Kill Bill sequels and spin-offs

 During the production of Kill Bill and Kill Bill: Vol. 2, Tarantino originally believed that he would do a further two live action Kill Bill films, tentatively believing that they would be made once every ten years.
 In April 2004, Tarantino told Entertainment Weekly that he was planning a sequel:

 "Oh yeah, initially I was thinking this would be my Dollars Trilogy.
 I was going to do a new one every ten years.
 But I need at least fifteen years before I do this again.
 I've already got the whole mythology: Sofie Fatale will get all of Bill's money.
 She'll raise Nikki, who'll take on The Bride.
 Nikki deserves her revenge every bit as much as The Bride deserved hers.
 I might even shoot a couple of scenes for it now so I can get the actresses while they're this age."